lukepark327/ethash-compilable-solc/solidity/docs/miscellaneous.rst

 C3-linearized order of contracts starting with the most base-ward contract.
 If allowed by the above rules, state variables from different contracts do share the same storage slot.

-The elements of structs and arrays are stored after each other, just as if they were given explicitly.

 .. warning::
     When using elements that are smaller than 32 bytes, your contract's gas usage may be higher.
     This is because the EVM operates on 32 bytes at a time.
 Therefore, if the element is smaller